Keyfactor/aws-orchestrator/readme_source.md

 **Overview**

 AWS Certificate Manager is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.
 SSL/TLS certificates are used to secure network communications and establish the identity of websites over the Internet as well as resources on private networks.
 AWS Certificate Manager removes the time-consuming manual process of purchasing, uploading, and renewing SSL/TLS certificates.
+The orchestrator supports Okta OAth authentication, as well as AWS IAM accounts.
 The Okta Support allows authentication against a 3rd party identity provider in AWS.
 From there you can get temporary credentials for a role that you setup in each AWS Account.
-This way you don't have to use AWS API keys all over the place for each account.

 ### Documentation